20 Hardest SAT Math Questions With Explanations

 • Use Process of Elimination: If you're unsure about an answer, eliminate choices that are clearly incorrect.
 This can increase your chances of selecting the correct answer, even if you're not entirely sure.

 • Practice, Practice, Practice: Practice solving several difficult questions to improve your problem-solving skills and build confidence.
 Review your mistakes and learn from them.
+Try our mock SAT exams to help you improve your skills immensely!

 • Stay Calm and Focused: Difficult math questions can be intimidating, but maintaining a calm and focused mind can help you approach the problem with clarity.